CS171/Homework_instructions/week-08/lab/week-08_lab.md

 	.all to execute all of them.
 Very similar to our ```d3.csv()``` method, we have access to all the data inside ```.then()```.
 Notice, that since we are loading two data sets, the data structure is an array with two elements.
-You have to access them by index if you want to pass on only on as an argument.
+You have to access them by index if you want to pass on only one as an argument.

 	```javascript
     let promises = [